in

 In the UK, parental responsibility refers to the legal rights, duties, and obligations a parent has towards their child..
 It involves crucial decisions regarding welfare, education, and health of the child.

-Mothers are automatically given the responsibility through the Children Act 1989 immediately upon birth, whilst dads may apply for such if they were married to the mother when the child was born or if the names of both are listed in the birth certificate after 1 December 2003.
+Mothers automatically take on responsibility under the Children Act 1989 right at birth.
+Dads can apply for this if they were married to the mother when the child was born.
+They can also apply if both names are on the birth certificate after December 1, 2003.
 Parental responsibility involves holding paramount the child’s welfare more than everything else.
 On one’s list before theirs have to come first the child’s needs and wishes.

 Parental responsibility gives a parent the right to take part in major decisions regarding the life of their child.
-However, the fulfillment of this duty always puts the welfare of the child at the forefront, so parents have to cooperate and decide on actions that give the child’s life consistency and continuity.
+The duty always prioritizes the child’s welfare.
+So, parents must work together to make choices that ensure the child’s life is stable and continuous.

 Types of Child Custody Arrangements